 At this point, pretty much everything has been removed from the tank except for the live rock and the animals you can’t easily catch because of the live rock.
 So, it’s time to pull the hardscape!
 Plastic tubs work great for holding live rock.
 Like macros, rock is best stored moist rather than submerged.

 Once all of the rock has been removed, it will be easy to catch the fish and mobile inverts.
 One can make this task a bit easier yet by draining down the tank water.
 When the last animal is removed (and the sand is combed just to be sure nothing is hiding in it), the remaining water can be emptied and the sand removed.

 Again, lots of buckets is good.
 Live sand can go “bad” fast in a container.
 Partially filling numerous buckets with sand not only makes handling them a lot easier on the back, but it also reduces the amount of anoxia (and the resulting fouling) that can occur.

-The rebuild is a bit more simple.
+The last part of an aquarium move is a bit more simple.
 Though pretty much in reverse.
 Move the tank/cabinetry.
 Replumb the essential components.
 Place the sand and rock.
 Fill the rebuilt system with saltwater and fire it up.
 It’s definitely fine to get the corals and clams in right away, especially in warm weather conditions; just put the other animals in right behind them (i.e. before spending much time on final placement and gluing).
 In most cases, it’ll be best to save the macros for last.